MGLA13/instagram-clone/README.md

 php artisan key:generate
 ```

-Run the database migrations including the seeders and factories that are found in directory `database`:
+Run the database migrations including the seeders and factories that are found in `database` directory:

 ```bash
 php artisan migrate --seed